cockroachlabs-field/training-modules/README.md

 See [start a local cluster](https://www.cockroachlabs.com/docs/v24.2/start-a-local-cluster) for setup instructions.
 You can also use CockroachDB Cloud (basic, standard or advanced).

+Then create the database, for an insecure cluster:

+    cockroach sql --insecure -e "create database training_modules"

+alternatively, for a secure cluster:

+    cockroach sql --certs-dir=certs -e "CREATE DATABASE training_modules; ALTER ROLE root WITH PASSWORD 'cockroach'"

-A valid license is needed for some of the chapters that use enterprise features like follower reads and CDC.
+An [enterprise license](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html#obtain-a-license) is needed for some of the chapters that use enterprise features like follower reads and CDC.

 ## Building